excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 The .war file generated from Gradle is compatible with J2EE Application Server containers like Apache Tomcat.
 The .war file will require configuration settings to be setup with the Java Application Server.
 See next step.

-#### 4. Apacht Tomcat Setup > Override Parameters By Environment
+#### 4. Apache Tomcat Setup > Override Parameters By Environment
-The base Voyage API WAR file has bundled into it a base set of parameters that are configured for a local development environment.
+The Voyage API WAR file has bundled into it a base set of parameters that are configured for a local development environment.
 When deploying to another environment, review the parameters and override as needed.

 > NOTE: At the very least, change the database username/password and the default security settings!

 There are [a number of ways to override parameters](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) within the application.
-The method discussed in this section for overriding parameters is to create an application.yaml file that is stored within /tomcat/conf and loaded as a System parameter on Tomcat startup.
+The method discussed in this section for overriding parameters is to create an application.yaml file that is securely stored on the host server.
 The only exception will be the JNDI DataSource configuraiton, which will be added to the server.xml to take advantage of Tomcat's database connection pooling.

 #### JDBC Configuration
-Configure the JDBC connection pool within the server.xml and then make it available to the web apps in the context.xml.
+Configure the JDBC connection pool within the server.xml.

-conf/server.xml
+APACHE_TOMCAT_HOME/conf/server.xml
 ```
 <GlobalNamingResources>
    <Resource